Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Introduction

 Statistically, the clustering analysis of quasars, commonly through the two-point auto correlation function \citep{LSS_Peebles_1980}, has proven to be a powerful tool to connect the large-scale properties of quasars with their hosting dark matter halos \citep{Shanks1994, Croom2001}.
 A key question about quasars and its corresponding large-scale environment is whether the most luminous quasars at high redshift, which trace the peaks of the density field, inhabit the same most massive dark matter halo that will evolve into the cores of present-day rich clusters, or they represent transient, merger-driven phases in a moderate-mass systems.
 Therefore, studying the quasar's auto correlation function, inferring its DMH mass ($M_h$), as well as its evolution, offers a direct observational link to the life cycle of quasars and the assembly history of the massive DMH that serves as their foundational scaffolds.
 This approach bridges the gap between the small-scale physics of black hole accretion and the large-scale dynamics of structure formation in the Universe.

 Moreover, to observationally constrain the growth scenarios of early SMBHs, two key quantities are essential: (1) the BH masses during active phases, and (2) the fraction of their total growth that occurs during the UV-bright, luminous quasar phase we observe.
 The quasar clustering analysis provides a direct observational handle on this second quantity via the duty cycle, $f_{\rm duty}$.
-This is defined as the ratio of the observed quasar number density to the number density of their host dark matter halos: $f_{\rm duty} \equiv \frac{n_{\rm quasar}}{n_{\rm halo}} \sim \frac{t_{\rm Q}}{t_{\rm H}}$, where $t_{\rm Q}$ is the typical quasar lifetime and $t_{\rm H}$ is the Hubble time at the redshift of observation \citep{Efstathiou1988, Cole1989, HaimanHui2001, Martini2001}.
+This is defined as the ratio of the observed quasar number density to the number density of their host dark matter halos: $f_{\rm duty} \equiv n_{\rm quasar}/n_{\rm halo} \sim t_{\rm Q}/t_{\rm H}$ where $t_{\rm Q}$ is the typical quasar lifetime and $t_{\rm H}$ is the Hubble time at the redshift of observation \citep{Efstathiou1988, Cole1989, HaimanHui2001, Martini2001}.
 Under the standard assumption that each halo hosts a single luminous quasar phase of duration $t_{\rm Q}$, $f_{\rm duty}$ represents the fraction of cosmic time that a typical halo shines as a quasar.
 A low duty cycle implies that most SMBH mass assembly must occur via radiatively inefficient or heavily obscured accretion, which contributes minimally to the observed UV luminosity.
+At high redshift ($z>5$), the quasar duty cycle is typically measured to be in the range of $\approx0.01\%$ to $1\%$, corresponding to quasar lifetimes of $t_{\rm Q} \approx 0.1$ to $10$~Myr.
+These estimates still suffer from large scatter due to uncertainties arising from cosmic variance, clustering analysis, attenuation, and the assumption of a single quasar per dark matter halo.